 Credit Hours: 1.1 Type of Credit: Lecture Clock Hours: 16 Hrs.
-Prerequisite: N/A Co-requisite: N/A

 This course covers the indications, properties, preparation, application, cautions and contraindications of topical herbal medicine, including, but not limited to liniments, patches, and poultices.
 This course is for ALL STUDENTS.